NucleusEngineering/raw_data_to_ai/README.md

 ## How to Run

-1. Clone or download the files from this repository. 📥
+1. Clone or download the files from the */notebook_files* folder from this repository. 📥
 2. Ensure you have a Google Cloud project with the necessary credentials. 🔑
 3. Open the Jupyter Notebook (`raw_data_to_ai_fast.ipynb`) using, for example, [Colab in Vertex AI](https://console.cloud.google.com/vertex-ai/colab/overview). 💻
 4. If using Colab on Google Cloud, make sure to create a runtime first.
 [Documentation can be found here](https://cloud.google.com/vertex-ai/docs/colab/create-runtime).
+5. Upload the file (`FormResponses.csv`) to your Jupyter Notebook environment.
-5. Execute the cells in the notebook sequentially, following the instructions provided. ▶️
+6. Execute the cells in the notebook sequentially, following the instructions provided. ▶️
-6. Ensure your Google Cloud environment variables or configuration files are correctly set up. ⚙️
+7. Ensure your Google Cloud environment variables or configuration files are correctly set up. ⚙️

 ## Want to check out a Live Demo showcasing a similar use case?